 Emma has undertaken introductory counselling training and is always happy to listen, no matter how big or small the concern.
 Should the need arise, they are also able to direct you to the various forms of help available to students in London, including low-cost therapy and learning support.

 The College’s welfare policy may be viewed here.

 Student welfare officer

 Each year, NCH students elect a student welfare officer (SWO).
 This student acts as a focal point for pastoral issues within our student community.
 If something external to your course of study is negatively affecting your College experience or academic performance, you can talk to the SWO about it and they’ll point you in the right direction to get it fixed.
 This might be a health issue, a family crisis, a disagreement with a staff member or student, or just difficulty settling into university life.
 Whatever it is, your SWO is here to provide impartial advice and help you identify and access the resources available to you.

 The buddy system is an optional part of our student support network.
 In conjunction with the student union welfare officer, we assign all offer holders a College buddy.
 This is normally a student in the second or third year, often taking the same course as you.
 We will put you in touch with your buddy who will be happy to answer any questions you have about your course or about student life in general.
-Once you enroll, they’ll be a friendly face to greet you during Freshers Week, an additional point of support with any academic queries, and there to generally help you settle into life at College.
+Once you enrol, they’ll be a friendly face to greet you during Freshers Week, an additional point of support with any academic queries, and there to generally help you settle into life at College.